Originally published in 2019. Updated for accuracy and freshness in 2025.

 - 1 tablespoon cayenne pepper or 1 large jalapeno pepper

-Directions: Puree the mixture in a blender and sprinkle it on pest infected plants up to 4 days before harvesting.
-It will need to be repeated if it rains.
-You can strain the mixture and place it in a spray bottle for an easier application.
-Use gloves while preparing this spray, and make sure you do not spray hot pepper spray against the wind – and on yourself!
+Directions: Puree all ingredients in a blender.
+Strain and pour into a spray bottle.
+Apply to infested plants up to 4 days before harvesting.
+Reapply if it rains.
+Use gloves while preparing this spray, and make sure you do not spray hot pepper spray against the wind, or on yourself!

 If you would prefer not to watch the whole video, here’s a timeline where we begin to talk about specific garden pests: